Section 5.1 Writing for African American Studies

 Capitalize “African American Studies,” and it's singular not plural.

 Use current, appropriate language in your writing.
-Language used in the past to identify people of color is usually not appropriate in the current context unless you are citing a quote. (see Ch.
-6 Writing with Awareness for more help on this, and if you’re still not sure, ask your professor).
+Language used in the past to identify people of color is usually not appropriate in the current context unless you are citing a quote. (see Chapter 6 for more help on this, and if you’re still not sure, ask your professor).

 Understand and convey the situatedness of whatever you write about.
 For instance, if you're writing about DuBois, you've got to explain why DuBois was arguing the way he was (in opposition to Booker T. Washington).

 Integrating language and quotes from Non-SAE speakers is encouraged.
 Use your writing as a space to include different voices.
-For instance, in an upper level AFAM class you might write a scientific counseling article about drug addiction but you could have direct excerpts about people's experiences with drug addiction as African Americans related to whatever section you’re talking about because that adds to it.
+For instance, in an upper level AFAM class you might write a scientific counseling article about drug addiction but you could have direct excerpts about people's experiences with drug addiction as African Americans related to whatever section you’re talking about because that adds to it (see Subsection 6.3.1).

 Define your terms!
 You can't assume that everybody knows what you mean.
 Also sometimes there are many words for the same definition.
 You need to explain that when you say “Black,” you mean this vs. when you say “African American” you mean that.